gnilk/modelgenerator/README.md

 inputfile : XML Data Model definition file

 Example invocation:
-modelgenerator -v -p -c file.xml -o file.go
+modelgenerator -v -p - -c file.xml -o file.go

+When using '-p -' (for all classes) the generator will bail if it can't generate the class.
+This typically happens for classes with a single item (like list definitions).
+Such classes should have the 'nopersist="true"' attribute.

 It is advisable to run GOIMPORTS on the generated file - that way you can have a common set of imports in your domain and GOIMPORTS will strip what's not used.
 The tool support type-mapping from the XML definition to GO and MYSQL types.